NVIDIA/NeMo-speech-data-processor/docs/src/sdp/config_structure.rst

 .. note::
     SDP will run the processors in the order in which they are listed in the config YAML file.
-Make sure to list the processors in an order which makes sense, e.g. create an initial manifest first; make sure to run asr inference before doing any processing which looks at ``pred_text`` fields in the manifest.
+Make sure to list the processors in an order which makes sense, e.g. create an initial manifest first; make sure to run ASR inference before doing any processing which looks at ``pred_text`` fields in the manifest.

 For an example of the config file, see the :ref:`introduction <sdp-introduction>` or have a look at one of the many